Happy 8th Anniversary to the love of my life!! We’re celebrating with a bottle of Krug Vintage 2004

 With a golden hue, this wine offers developed aromas of baked apple, lemon peel, grapefruit pith, dried white blossom, blanched almond, brioche, toast, marzipan, and wet slate.
 It’s balanced and complex, with a lingering finish and delicate, long-lasting mousse.

 This wine pairs wonderfully with the slow-cooked halibut in a creamy, fennel and lemon sauce alongside a zucchini and squash salad.
-The intensity and richness of the wine and food work well in concert. — 20 days ago
+The intensity and richness of the wine and food work well in concert. — a year ago

 Even though it was 14 years old, I should have let it open more.
 Changed a lot over an hour—for the better.
 The end of the bottle was strawberry laffy taffy.
 Started with a simple wine of cherries and strawberries.
-Added depth, oak, leather, and more as time went on. — 25 days ago
+Added depth, oak, leather, and more as time went on. — a year ago